Ghazi-Othman/API_Example_02/README.md

 # API && GetX

 Hello Coders .<br>
-Here is another simple to deal with API , but I add state management in it . <br>
+Here is another simple flutter app to deal with API , but I add state management in it . <br>
 I used [this website](https://jsonplaceholder.typicode.com ) which give me a fake api . <br>
 I used http library . <br>
 I used GetX as state management . <br>